jerdog/streamlining-devex-revealhugo/content/_index.md

 {{% note %}}
    - **Community Collaboration (Spinnaker and Backstage):**
-     - Encourage collaboration and information sharing within the Spinnaker and Backstage communities to collectively address interoperability challenges.
+     - Encourage collaboration and information sharing within the Spinnaker and Backstage communities to address interoperability challenges collectively.
      - Share success stories and case studies of how teams have successfully integrated Spinnaker and Backstage with other tools to inspire others.

 By applying these strategies and tips, organizations can overcome the common interoperability challenges and establish robust connections between Spinnaker, Backstage, and other CI/CD tools, fostering a more seamless and integrated development ecosystem.